try-horus/horus-compose/README.md

 `index.js`'s instrumentation generates traces, which represent the path of an HTTP request, and 3 types of metrics:
 - Requests per second: when a request is received
-- Request latency: when a request is received
+- Request latency: when a request/response cycle completes
 - Errors per second: when an error is thrown

-`horus-agent` queues data in the root service and sends it as a batch at the specified interval because it reduces load on the Horus infrastructure.

 ### Horus infrastructure